msimecek/Speech-Training-Pipeline/README.md

 ###  Function App (Pipeline Manager)

+The training pipeline itself is a Docker container and we run it on demand in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

-Pipeline container is provisioned on-demand when the process is initiated and after input files are processed.
+Pipeline container is provisioned when the process is initiated and after input files are processed.
 Container provisioning is represented by an HTTP POST call to an Azure Function, which is deployed [from GitHub repo](https://github.com/msimecek/Pipeline-Manager).

 This Function App is fairly simple - it uses Azure Management NuGet package (`Microsoft.Azure.Management.Fluent`) to create and remove Container Groups in the same Resource Group where the whole process runs.